001skush/InternshipTask/README.md

 ```
 logged in.

+"4. connecting an AWS EC2 instance to a MySQL server database."
 > Now connecting RDS, First we need to deploy mysql client on this machine which will help us to connect to our RDS machine.

 ```bash